darianmiranda/Uber-Operations-Dashboard/README.md

 * Ride distance and ride duration distributions displayed substantial variability across trip activity
 * Operational performance metrics differed across locations despite comparable ride volumes

-The findings demonstrate how operational performance can change dynamically throughout a ride-sharing platform and how dashboard monitoring can help surface inefficiencies that may otherwise go unnoticed.
+The findings demonstrate how operational performance can change dynamically throughout a ride sharing platform and how dashboard monitoring can help surface inefficiencies that may otherwise go unnoticed.

-The dashboard also highlights the value of interactive analytics in identifying operational patterns across multiple business dimensions simultaneously.

 ---

 ## Recommendations

-Based on the analysis, ride-sharing companies could use operational dashboards like this to improve service reliability, monitor platform performance, and support more proactive operational decision-making.
+Based on the analysis, ride sharing companies could use operational dashboards like this to improve service reliability, monitor platform performance, and support more proactive operational decision-making.

 The observed variability in cancellation and incomplete ride behavior suggests that operational performance may benefit from closer monitoring during higher-risk periods throughout the day.
 Interactive KPI tracking can help operations teams identify periods or locations where service performance deteriorates and respond more quickly to operational disruptions.